 ANZGOG assists members to develop their research by:

-- Peer discussion and mentoring trough tumour working groups.
+- Peer discussion and mentoring through tumour working groups.

 - Assistance with study development, connecting investigators to statisticians, translational researchers, QOL and other specialists.